The $T^{\mu\nu}$ of the conformal scalars: Conformal scalars, nonlocality, and Weyl-covariant theories

 \subsection{Review: Weyl covariance \texorpdfstring{$\implies$}{implies} conformal invariance}

 In the physics literature, the distinction between conformal invariance and Weyl covariance is now standard \cite{Stergiou:2022qqj,Farnsworth:2017tbz}. \begin{itemize} \item Conformal invariance: relates different correlation functions on the same manifold, usually taken to be flat space ($g=\gflat$). \item Weyl covariance: relates correlation functions on different physical manifolds; the first with metric $g$, and the second with metric $g' \equiv \Omega^2 g$.
-For example,
+This effectively makes physical scale a local quantity \cite{Jia:2023gmk}.
+For example, for Weyl-covariant scalar operators $\phi_i$,

-It is Weyl covariance that permits, for example, obtaining spatial sphere ($S^{d-1} \times \mathbb{R}$) or sphere ($S^d$) correlators from flat space ($\mathbb{R}^d$) correlators \cite{Farnsworth:2017tbz}. \end{itemize} If a CFT is Weyl covariant, then upon setting $g=\gflat$, the Weyl covariance trivially descends to conformal invariance.
+It is Weyl covariance that permits, for example, obtaining spatial sphere ($S^{d-1} \times \mathbb{R}$) or sphere ($S^d$) correlators from flat space ($\mathbb{R}^d$) correlators \cite{Farnsworth:2017tbz}. \end{itemize} If a CFT is Weyl-covariant, then trivially, upon setting $g=\gflat$ the Weyl covariance descends to conformal invariance and the Weyl-covariant operators become conformal primaries.
 More precisely, the conformal isometries that leave the flat metric $g=\gflat$ invariant are compositions of a specific type of Weyl transformation and then a diffeomorphism that restores the flat metric; i.e. $\text{Conf} \subset \text{Diff} \times \text{Weyl}$.
 Since in the usual QFT setting all theories possess diffeomorphism invariance, clearly the flat space limit of a Weyl-covariant theory must be a CFT \cite{Zanusso:2023vkn} (this is also termed Zumino's theorem \cite[\S III]{Nakayama:2019xzz}).
 See also \cite[\S II.A]{Stergiou:2022qqj}.
+Similarly, a Weyl-covariant operator transforms exactly as a conformal primary under the combination of the restricted Weyl transformation and compensating diffeomorphism.